Here are 4 quick attention-getters that serve well as fidget busters for kids of all ages.

 Tell kids they’re going to play a game and act like magnets.
 If you do this with preschoolers, bring a magnet and paper clips to demonstrate what a magnet does.

 When you shout an instruction, all the children who fit that description must act like magnets and race together to form a tight bunch.
 Have the rest of the children jump up and down and cheer for the “magnetic” group.
 The group disbands when you call out another instruction, and a new magnetic force comes together.
-Call out descriptions, such as
+Call out descriptions, such as:

 Then say: I feel something pulling me back to the lesson.
 Let’s all stick together in a group and inch our way back to our seats.

 Jolene Roehlkepartain is the author of 25 books including Parenting Preschoolers with a Purpose (Search Institute).
 She’s active in children’s ministry in St. Louis Park, Minnesota.
-Please keep in mind that phone numbers, addresses, and prices are subject to change.